KeyurPatel0124/Chicago-Crime-Analysis/README.md

 | 0|283590     | 416948     |
 |1|79265|622922

+The Precision vs Recall Curve for Logistic Regression can be found [here](https://github.com/KeyurPatel0124/Chicago-Crime-Analysis/blob/master/Precision%2520vs%2520Recall%2520curve%2520for%2520Logistic%2520Regression%2520for%2520Criminal%2520Damage.png).

 **AUC Score for Logistic Regression for Criminal Damage is 0.626**

 The following code shows Random Forest Classifier with Confusion matrix, precision vs recall curve and AUC curve for Primary_Type = Criminal Damage.